fluentglobe/our/DEPLOYMENT.md

 git: 1.8.1.2

-This will clone the github repo and run the Dockerfile.
+This will clone the github repo to /opt/apps/weblate and run the Dockerfile.
 (https://www.docker.io/learn/dockerfile/level1/)

 Interactive shell> docker run -i -t fluentglobe/our bash